 Welcome to my personal website.

 I have created this site as a place to put some of the fruits of this work in the public domain.
 I have been prompted to create it by colleagues who have asked for copies of documents and reports which I have written in the past but which are no longer available online, or in print.
-It starts therefore as a repository of documents, published and unpublished, with a certain amount of commentary, but I also plan to start a blog, to provide an outlet (if only for me) for my thoughts on current issues.
+It starts therefore as a repository of documents, published and unpublished, with a certain amount of commentary, but is also includes a blog, to provide an outlet (if only for me) for my thoughts on current issues.

 You can find my thoughts and links to work and documents on each of the main themes by clicking on the menu buttons at the top of the page.
 If you want to know where I learned what I know about these issues you can find a short CV, and a list of some books which have influenced me.
-None of it could have been achieved without the support of friends and colleagues some of whom are listed here, and the influence of my father, John McNair, and my mother, Irene McNair , and the support of my wife Margaret for over 50 years .
+None of it could have been achieved without the support of friends and colleagues some of whom are listed here, the influence of my father, John McNair, my mother, Irene McNair , and the support of my wife Margaret for over 50 years .

 Apart from the list of books I have read, I was the main or joint author of everything listed.
 I don’t believe that I have infringed anyone’s copyright, but if you think I have, please let me know through the form below.
 I hope you find the website interesting and useful (and in case you are wondering, although I am now over 70, the image at the top is not a sunset, but the sun rising symbolically from my bedroom window!)